peregrine-884/EcoFilter/README_preparing.md

 2. Capturing Images: The photographic process was carefully designed to avoid detection inaccuracies due to the orientation of bottle insertion.
 For each stage of bottle preparation (with labels and caps, with caps removed, and with both removed), we captured images in two orientations: cap-first and cap-last.
 This approach ensured our model would learn to recognize bottles irrespective of how they were introduced into the bin.
 Each bottle's various states were documented from multiple angles to further enhance the model's accuracy and robustness in real-world scenarios.

-3. Annotation Process: Each image was annotated to identify the entire bottle, label, and cap positions using the VoTT (Visual Object Tagging Tool).
-The annotations were initially saved in the Pascal VOC format (XML output), ~~which were later converted to the YOLOv5 format through web tools for compatibility~~.Pascal VOCからyolov5形式に変換する手順をもう少し詳しく
+3. Annotation Process: Each image was annotated to identify the entire bottle, label, and cap positions using the [VoTT](https://github.com/Microsoft/VoTT/releases).
+The annotations were initially saved in the Pascal VOC format (XML output), which were later converted to the YOLOv5 format through web tools ([Convert Pascal VOC Format to YOLO Format](https://github.com/rihib/p2y-converter)) for compatibility. <br>

 4. Image Augmentation: To enhance our dataset, we manipulated the brightness of images for augmentation, effectively increasing our dataset without needing to physically collect more samples.
 This process resulted in approximately 1000 annotated images ready for training.